 The Parties will enable the Board to develop a Participation and Engagement Strategy by providing appropriate resources and support as part of the professional, technical and administrative support services to be provided by them and reviewed annually as part of the budget process.
-The Participation and Engagement Strategy shall ensure significant engagement with, and participation by, members of the public, representative groups and other organisations in relation to decisions about the carrying out of delegated functions.
+The Participation and Engagement Strategy shall ensure significant engagement with, and participation by, members of the public, representative groups and other organisations in relation to decisions about the carrying out of Delegated Functions.
 The Parties will encourage the Board to access existing forums that the Parties have established, such as West Lothian Citizens' Panel and other networks and stakeholder groups with an interest in health and social care.
 The strategy shall be developed alongside the Strategic Plan and will be presented for approval to the Board within one year of the establishment of the Board.
 The strategy will be subject to regular review by the Board.

-12.0 Information Sharing and Confidentiality
+12 Information Sharing and Confidentiality

-There is an existing and long standing Pan-Lothian and Borders General Information Sharing Protocol, to which the health board and the Lothian councils are all signatories, and had previous modifications to comply with the Integration Scheme Regulations.
-This Protocol will be subject to periodic review by a sub-group on behalf of the Pan Lothian Data Sharing Partnership, and any resulting update(s) agreed will form the Protocol in use to support this Scheme of Establishment.
+There is an existing and long standing Pan-Lothian and Borders General Information Sharing Protocol, to which NHS Lothian and the Lothian councils are all signatories, and had previous modifications to comply with the Integration Scheme Regulations.
+This Protocol will be subject to periodic review by a sub-group on behalf of the Pan Lothian Data Sharing Partnership, and any resulting update(s) agreed will form the

+Protocol in use to support the Scheme.
 Any updated final Protocol, following consultation, will be recommended for signature by Chief Executives of respective organisations, and the Chief Officers of the Lothian IJBs, on behalf of the Pan-Lothian Data Sharing Partnership.

-Procedures for sharing information between the council, the health board, and the Board are available in Memorandum of Understanding document for the Sharing of information for the purposes of the integration of health and social care services.
+Procedures for sharing information between the Council, NHS Lothian, and the Board are available in Memorandum of Understanding document for the Sharing of information for the purposes of the integration of health and social care services.
 This Memorandum of Understanding will be subject to periodic review by a sub-group on behalf of the Pan Lothian Data Sharing Partnership to ensure that the detail, more granular purposes, requirements, procedures and agreements for each of the Lothian IJBs and the functions respectively delegated to them are kept up to date.
 This will also form the process for amending the Pan Lothian and Borders General Information Sharing Protocol.

-The council and the health board will continue to be Data Controller for their respective records (electronic and manual), and will detail arrangements for control and access.
-The Board may require to be Data Controller for personal data if it is not held by either by the council or the health board.
+The Council and NHS Lothian will continue to be Data Controller for their respective records (electronic and manual), and will detail arrangements for control and access.
+The Board may require to be Data Controller for personal data if it is not held by either by the Council or NHS Lothian.

-Arrangements for Third party organisations' access to records will be jointly agreed by all the Parties and the Board prior to access.
+Arrangements for third party organisations' access to records will be jointly agreed by all the Parties and the Board prior to access.